freenas/freenas-docs/userguide/cli.rst

 Midnight Commander
 ------------------

-Midnight Commander, commonly referred to as mc, is a shell application.
+Midnight Commander is a program used to manage files from the shell.
-It is an application used to manage files.
+Open the application by running the command :command:`mc`.
-Running the command :samp:`mc` brings up the user interface within the shell.
 The arrow keys are used to navigate and select files.
 The function keys are used to perform operations such as renaming, editing and copying files.
 These resources provide more information about using
 mc: